zdoom-docs/staging/md/Api/Inter/WbStartStruct.md

 #-
 int {ParTime}

-The par time of the map, in ticks.
+The par time of the map, in tics.
 -#

 #-